I wanted to

 his faithful worshipers.
 The

-"great crowd" that survives the great tribulation are “before
+"great crowd" that survives the great tribulation are said to be “before

 the throne of God; and they are rendering him sacred service day and night in